 I liked Jeff Cogswell’s article “Learning Enough Python to Land a Job”.
-He rightly calls out that Python is for more than web development, Django, Twisted, Flask and friends.
-Spending part of my time as a data science practitioner, mangling tens of gigabytes if not tens of terabytes daily, my conversion to Python after several years of hard-core Matlab use was because of Python’s highly-performant data science stack incorporating Pandas, SciPy, NumPy, h5py and friends.
+He rightly calls out that Python is for more than web development, Django, Twisted, Flask, &c.
+As a data science practitioner, mangling tens of gigabytes if not tens of terabytes daily from sensors deployed around the globe, my conversion to Python after several years of hard-core Matlab use was because of Python’s highly-performant data science stack incorporating Pandas, SciPy, Numpy, h5py and other specialty Python user modules.

 Given my experience mentoring and collaborating with those having moderate to extensive Python experience, I will cite a few points to consider, targeted toward those with a engineering/analyst/researcher bent.